marcopaglio/BookingApp/README.md

 ### What else?

-To [Run the BookingApp application](#run-the-bookingapp-application) following programs must be installed on your machine:
+To [Run the BookingApp application through its jar file](#run-through-jar), at least the following programs must be installed on your computer:

 - Java Runtime Environment (JRE) 11 (or greater)
-- Docker Engine and Docker Compose
+- Docker Engine

-To replicate builds, tests and so on, the BookingApp project also requires the following programs installed on your machine:
+To [Run the BookingApp application through Docker](#run-through-docker) or to [replicate builds, tests and so on](#build-the-bookingapp-project), the BookingApp project *also* requires the following programs installed on your computer:
-- Java JDK 11 (or more?)

 - Git
+- Docker Compose

-If you wanna use an IDE:
+If you want to use an IDE, the BookingApp project was developed using Eclipse, so it is recommended.
-- Eclipse IDE

 - Maven v.x.y.z
+- Java JDK 11 (or more?)

 **START: CHECK IF TO MANTAIN** :arrow_down:
 #### 1. Install Java SDK (and JRE) 11